kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-play-count.md

 this row has listened to.
 This data is manifested as a [`KijiSlice`]({{site.api_express_DEVEL}}/KijiSlice.html).
 For our purposes, we can imagine a [`KijiSlice`]({{site.api_express_DEVEL}}/KijiSlice.html) as a list of cells, each one a different version of the "info:track_plays" column.

-To unpack the data contained within each cell:
+*  Unpack the data contained within each cell:

 {% highlight scala %}
 /**
- * Gets the ids of songs a user has listened to.
+ * Gets the IDs of songs a user has listened to.
  *
  * @param slice from the column `info:track_plays` that records all the songs a user has
  *     listened to.
- * @return the song ids that a user has listened to.
+ * @return the song IDs that a user has listened to.
  */
 def songsListenedTo(slice: KijiSlice[String]): Seq[String] = {
   slice.cells.map { cell => cell.datum }
 }
 {% endhighlight %}

-Once the cells have been unpacked, we can then flatten the resulting list by calling `flatMapTo`.
+After the cells have been unpacked, we then flatten the resulting list by calling `flatMapTo`.
-`flatMapTo` is very similar to the more common `map` operation.
-Instead of taking a function that produces one value per input value, `flatMapTo` takes a function that returns multiple values of the same type in a list.
-These values are all returned in a single, unnested "list."
-For more about the difference between map and flatMap, check out [this blog post](http://www.brunton-spall.co.uk/post/2011/12/02/map-map-and-flatmap-in-scala/).

-You may have noticed that we are referencing operations named `flatMap` and `flatMapTo` (there are also `map` and `mapTo` operations).
+`flatMapTo` is one of the set of map operations including `flatMap`, `map`, and `mapTo`.
 The tuples resulting from a `map` or `flatMap` operation contain the same fields as the tuples the operation was run against, as well as the output fields generated by the operation.
-With `mapTo` and `flatMapTo`, the tuples resulting from the operation contain only the output fields generated by the operation, and the fields contained in the original input tuples are dropped.
+By contrast with `mapTo` and `flatMapTo`, the tuples resulting from the operation contain only the output fields generated by the operation; the fields contained in the original input tuples are dropped.

+The output from `flatMapTo` are returned in a single, unnested "list."

+* Run the following command to flatten the cell data:

 {% highlight scala %}
 .flatMapTo('playlist -> 'song) { songsListenedTo }